Kentucky Science & Engineering Foundation

 Grant in 2021

-Sears Scientific specializes in developing innovative scientific equipment designed to enhance the usability and accessibility of tools used in research.
-By streamlining processes in fields such as microscopy and vacuum sciences, the company enables researchers to concentrate more on scientific discovery rather than the complexities of their instrumentation.
-Through its focus on improving the ease-of-use of scientific technologies, Sears Scientific aims to facilitate advancements in research and support the scientific community.
+Sears Scientific specializes in developing advanced technologies and solutions designed to enhance the usability and accessibility of scientific equipment.
+Their products are tailored for use in microscopy and vacuum sciences, aiming to enable researchers to concentrate more on their scientific work rather than dealing with the complexities of instrumentation.

 Amberstone Biosciences